sgilda/windup/Rules:-How-to-Create-a-Rule-in-Java-syntax.md

 We use this concept heavily.
 Each ruleset will likely have it's own models.
 (But you can opt to use Blueprints API if you like).

+For the list of existing models, see [Existing Models](Existing-Models).

 ## Rule code structure

 ```java